How to get to Saint Tropez from Nice or Marseille

 How to get from Marseille to Saint Tropez by train.

-There is also no direct train connection from Marseille to Saint-Tropez, but you can get there with transfers.
-Every half an hour from early morning until late evening, trains leave for the city from the Vitrolles Aeroport Marseille station, which is located in close proximity to the airport.
-You get to Saint-Charles station and then transfer to the train to Frejus (St Raphael Valescure station).
-Attention: some trains do not go directly to Frejus, you need to change in Tolone (Tolone) or in Les Arcs-sur-Argens (Les-Arcs-sur-Argens).
-The journey from the airport to Marseille will take about 20 minutes and will cost 6 euro, from Marseille to Frejus - from 1 hour 30 minutes to 2 hours 30 minutes, depending on the duration of transfers and the number of stops, and will cost from 31 euro and more depending on the class and trains.
-Further from Frejus to Saint-Tropez you can take a taxi, ferry or bus.
+Direct train services from Marseille to Saint-Tropez are unavailable, but reaching there involves transfers.
+Trains depart every half an hour from early morning until late evening from the Vitrolles Aeroport Marseille station, conveniently situated near the airport.
+These trains head to Saint-Charles station, where passengers transfer to trains bound for Fréjus (St Raphael Valescure station).
+It's important to note that some trains do not directly proceed to Fréjus; passengers may need to change at Toulon or Les Arcs-sur-Argens.
+The journey from the airport to Marseille typically lasts around 20 minutes and costs 6 euros.
+From Marseille to Fréjus, travel duration varies from 1 hour 30 minutes to 2 hours 30 minutes, contingent upon transfer duration and number of stops, with fares starting from 31 euros and upwards depending on train class.
+Once in Fréjus, onward travel options to Saint-Tropez include taxis, ferries, or buses.

 2) By bus from Marseille: